 CTDOT is committed to providing equitable transportation for all.
-Connecticut is stronger when everyone has access to reliable and affordable transportation.
+Connecticut is stronger when everyone has access to reliable transportation.
 Public transportation connects people to jobs, health care, schools, grocery stores, housing, and more, and CTDOT is always striving to eliminate barriers to transit.
+Please read more about our commitment here.

 Title VI of the Civil Rights Act